 In general, men do not like drama.

 What about when you are in a long-term relationship?
 It depends on how long you’ve been together.
 Every man has a breaking point.
-One man said that when drama is brought into a relationship, at some point the man will start evaluating whether he loves the woman enough to stay and if the relationship is worth it.
+One man said that when drama is brought into a relationship, at some point the man would start evaluating whether he loves the woman enough to stay and if the relationship is worth it.

 If you are a “(Melo)Drama Queen”, you may be addicted to the hormones release by being dramatic.
 You can get attention even if it’s negative.
 The dramatic retelling of your story can be stressful for you as the story-teller, and it can also stress out the people listening to your story.
 Your drama can give you a big burst of energy and make you feel good to be the center of attention; however, your body can still go into high stress mode.